ngless-toolkit/ngless/docs/sources/tutorial-gut-metagenomics.rst

     $ ngless process.ngl

-You also need to run it once for each sample.
-However, this can be done in parallel, taking advantage of high performance computing clusters.
+.. note:: **You need to run this script once for each sample**.
+However, this
+    can be done in parallel, taking advantage of high performance computing clusters.

 Full script